NHS Westcliffe Treatment Centre, Eccleshill

-Ten members of staff at the NHS Westcliffe Treatment Centre in Bradford, West Yorkshire, required their annual People Moving and Handling Awareness Course, delivered by Angela at Fit4Work.
+Ten members of staff at the NHS Westcliffe Treatment Centre in Bradford, West Yorkshire, required their annual People Moving and Handling Awareness Course by Fit4Work.

 Following introductions, the topics below were covered: